pyinstaller/pyinstaller/doc/source/Manual.rst

 On Windows you can use the Visual Studio C++ compiler (Visual Studio 2008 is recommended).
 A free version you can download is `Visual Studio Express`_.
-Python development libraries are usually installed together with Python.

 *Note:* There is no connection between the Visual Studio version used to compile the |bootloader| and the Visual Studio version used to